-a.
-Quotes another person's actual words, either oral or written b.
-Paraphrases another person's words, either oral or written c.
-Uses another person's idea, opinion, or theory d.
-Borrows facts, statistics, or other illustrative material, unless the information is common knowledge a.
+- a.
+Quotes another person's actual words, either oral or written - b.
+Paraphrases another person's words, either oral or written - c.
+Uses another person's idea, opinion, or theory - d.
+Borrows facts, statistics, or other illustrative material, unless the information is common knowledge - 4.
+Interferenc a.
 A student must not steal, change, destroy, or impede another student's work.
-Impeding another student's work includes, but is not limited to, the theft, defacement, or mutilation of resources so as to deprive others of the information they contain.
+Impeding another student's work includes, but is not limited to, the theft, defacement, or mutilation of resources so as to deprive others of the information they contain. - b.
+A student must not give or offer a bribe, promise favors, or make threats with the intention of affecting a grade or the evaluation of academic performance.